Leasehold Conveyancing in Mile End - Get a Quote from the leasehold experts approved by your lender

 • You should have a good understanding of the insurance provisions

-I've recently bought a leasehold house in Mile End.
-Am I liable to pay service charges relating to a period prior to my ownership?
+• Last month I purchased a leasehold property in Mile End.
+Am I liable to pay service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Where there is a missing freeholder or where there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to judgment on the amount due.
+in cases where there is a missing freeholder or if there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the Leasehold Valuation Tribunal to calculate the price payable.

-An example of a Freehold Enfranchisement case for a Mile End premises is 26 Rhondda Grove in June 2009.
+An example of a Freehold Enfranchisement matter before the tribunal for a Mile End flat is 26 Rhondda Grove in June 2009.
 The net price payable by the leaseholders as determined by the Tribunal was £3,015.13.
 This comprised £11,300 premium for the reversion less £8,284.87 costs as ordered by the County Court.

 Other Topics